VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-themes.md

 * [Activating theme.](managing-themes.md#activate-theme)
 * [Managing theme assets.](managing-themes.md#manage-theme-assets)

-## Add new theme
+## Add New Theme

 To add a new theme:

 1. Click **Content** in the main menu.
-1. Select the store from the list t=in the next blade.
+1. In the nest blade, select the store from the list.
 1. Click on the **Themes** widget.
 1. In the **Themes list** blade, click **Add** in the toolbar.
 1. Enter the name of the new theme.